maurapintor/maurapintor.github.io/_pages/cv.md

 Projects
 ========

+* Participation, with the University of Cagliari, in the EU project ``Security for AI and AI for Security'' (Sec4AI4Sec), Grant Agreement no.: 101120393, funded by the European Union in the programme HORIZON-CL3-2022-CS-01.
 * 10/2022 - ongoing: Participation, with the University of Cagliari, in the EU project ``European Lighthouse on Secure and Safe AI'' (ELSA), Grant Agreement no.: 101070617, funded by the European Union in the programme HORIZON-CL4-2021-HUMAN-01.
 * 10/2021 - ongoing : Participation, with the University of Cagliari, in the research project ``Huawei R\&D Agreement: Deep Reinforcement Learning Key Security Technologies'', Grant Agreement n.
 TC20201118006.
 * 03/2021 - ongoing: Scientific Coordinator, with the company Pluribus One, of the WP6 (Impact: Benchmark Datasets and Tool Flow Pilots) of the EU project ``Assurance and certification in secure Multi-party Open Software and Services'' (AssureMOSS), Grant Agreement no.: 952647, funded by the EU Union in the programme H2020-SU-ICT-2019.